-Apart from having a design that complements both modern and classic rooms, the Hunter Palermo comes with a remote control and provides an above average airflow rating, making it one of the best ceiling fans available in the market.
+Apart from having a design that complements both modern and classic rooms, the Hunter Palermo comes with remote control and provides an above-average airflow rating, making it one of the best ceiling fans available in the market.

 Starting with its airflow – a feature where most ceiling fans come short, the Hunter Palermo has a gigantic flowrate of nearly 5,800 cubic feet per minute.
 Such flow rate makes it ideal regardless of the square footage of the room you are going to install it in.

 As for its motor, it has three useful qualities to justify its selection.
 First of all, it comes with a lifetime warranty which means you have nothing to lose.
 Second, the motor is on the quieter side so you can install it in your baby’s room without fearing that it would disturb their sleep.
 Finally, the motor’s direction is reversible making this fan an optimal selection for all seasons.

 To operate this fan, you won’t have to go near the wall each time as it comes with a remote control, which has an impressive range of about 30feet.
 Apart from the remote, you’d get two 13W CFL bulbs in the package, which means you can install this ceiling fan in low-light areas.